nathanial/geist/CodeIssues.md

   - There are solid unit/property tests in `geist-lighting`, but no integration tests asserting that atlas rings equal neighbor planes for representative layouts.
   - Suggestion: add an integration test that creates two adjacent chunks with contrasting skylight/block values, feeds borders, packs atlas on main thread, and asserts ring equality; also test the shader addressing math via CPU emulation.

-- Warning backlog
+~ Warning backlog
-  - Numerous warnings across crates (unused imports/variables, snake_case, etc.).
-Not functionally broken, but they add noise and obscure meaningful warnings.
-  - Suggestion: gradually clean warnings or add `#![deny(warnings)]` behind a CI feature to keep drift small.
+  - Status: addressed.
+Cleaned unused imports/variables, dead code, and style warnings across crates. `cargo check` now reports zero warnings in dev profile.
+We kept some test-only helpers under `#[cfg(test)]` and explicitly marked a constant with `#[allow(dead_code)]` for future use to stay warning-free.

 **Follow‑Up Actions (High Value)**
 - Deprecate worker‑packed atlas API; mandate main‑thread packing with live borders.
+[Proposed next]
 - Add a debug flag to turn validation into log+requeue in non‑dev builds.
 - Write a small integration test harness for ring seams (X/Z, ± sides) and atlas packing.
 - Add a short design note documenting seam ownership, finalize gating, and shader ring sampling assumptions.